lucifer7272/Ecommerce-Web/client/README.md

 Steps to run this project

+1. First put both Client and Server folders inside each other folder.

-1. First install node_moduels of the server and client folder - "To install node_moduels write (npm i) on terminal of server and client folder"
+2. First install node_moduels of the server and client folder - "To install node_moduels write (npm i) on terminal of server and client folder".

-2. start the server - "To start the server type (nodemon app.js) in the terminal of the server folder" - "If the server does not start, then write (node app.js) on the terminal of the server folder"
+3. start the server - "To start the server type (nodemon app.js) in the terminal of the server folder" - "If the server does not start, then write (node app.js) on the terminal of the server folder".

-3. start the reat app
+4. start the reat app "npm start".